deleSerna/deleSerna.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 kubectl get StatefulSets
 kubectl get  endpoints
 ```
 If status of every kubernet entity is fine then we can connect to the endpoints of the springboot app.
+We have to use the NodeIp:NodePort combintion to connect to the services.

 1) To **add data** to the msyqldb (if the data does not exist in the table already)
 ```sh